 In 2009, the Thunderbirds traveled back to the Pacific Rim, performing in locations like Malaysia, Guam, Australia, Korea and Japan.
 The team performed more than 70 shows in 22 states and Puerto Rico.

-The 2010 season, the team's 57th year of performing, will take the team to 73 shows all over the United States and Canada.
+The 2010 season, the team's 57th year of performing, saw the team in 73 shows all over the United States and Canada.
 Spending more than 250 days on the road representing Airmen, millions of people have witnessed the Thunderbird demonstrations.
 In turn, they've seen the pride, professionalism and dedication of hundreds of thousands of Airmen serving at home and abroad.
 Each year brings another opportunity for the team to represent those who deserve the most credit: the everyday, hard-working Airmen voluntarily serving America and defending freedom.